schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 Sent by a Smart Calculator to a private Compute Engine that sent REGISTRATION\_REPLY.
 Provide new user credentials to let the Compute Engine create a new user account.
-The user password is hashed in !!!
+The user password is hashed in MD5.
-TODO !!!

 Payload : {"MESSAGE\_TYPE" : "NEW\_USER\_CREDENTIALS", "USER\_ID" : "the
 user id provided", "USER\_PASSWORD" : "the user password provided",